 David Taylor, Chantry's Founder and Music Director, holds a Doctor of Musical Arts degree in choral literature and performance from the University of Colorado, a Master of Music degree in conducting from the University of Maryland, where he studied with Paul Traver, and a Bachelor of Music degree in organ from Andrews University.
-Dr. Taylor founded the chamber choir Musicorum of Mankato, MN, spent 15 years as a college choral director, was a member of the Choir of Men and Boys of Washington Cathedral under Paul Callaway, has served as organist-choirmaster for numerous churches since beginning his church music career at age 13, and made his conducting debut with the Battle Creek Academy Band at age 5.
+Dr. Taylor founded the chamber choir Musicorum of Mankato, MN, spent 15 years as a college choral director, was a member of the Choir of Men and Boys of Washington Cathedral under Paul Callaway, has served as organist-choirmaster for numerous churches since beginning his church music career at age 13, is currently Director of Music at Holy Cross Anglican Church in Farragut, TN, and made his conducting debut with the Battle Creek Academy Band at age 5.
 Chantry sings its repertoire from performing editions prepared by Dr. Taylor.
-In addition to his career in music, Dr. Taylor holds a J.D. degree from the University of Missouri (with third year study at the University of Minnesota), and is Associate Director in the Division of Market Oversight at the U.S. Commodity Futures Trading Commission, where he leads staff conducting oversight of derivatives exchange cybersecurity.
+In addition to his career in music, Dr. Taylor holds a J.D. degree from the University of Missouri (with third year study at the University of Minnesota), and recently retired as Associate Director in the Division of Market Oversight at the U.S. Commodity Futures Trading Commission, where he led staff conducting oversight of derivatives exchange cybersecurity.